databrickslabs/remorph/docs/recon_configurations/README.md

 ### Key Considerations:

 1. The aggregate column names, group by columns and type are always converted to lowercase and considered for reconciliation.
+2. Currently, it doesn't support aggregates on window function using the OVER clause.
-2. Currently, it doesn't support case insensitivity and does not have collation support
+3. It doesn't support case insensitivity and does not have collation support
-3. The queries with “group by” column(s) are compared based on the same group by columns.
+4. The queries with “group by” column(s) are compared based on the same group by columns.
-4. The queries without “group by” column(s) are compared row-to-row.
+5. The queries without “group by” column(s) are compared row-to-row.
-5. Existing features like `column_mapping`, `transformations`, `JDBCReaderOptions` and `filters` are leveraged for the aggregate metric reconciliation.
+6. Existing features like `column_mapping`, `transformations`, `JDBCReaderOptions` and `filters` are leveraged for the aggregate metric reconciliation.
-6. Existing `select_columns` and `drop_columns` are not considered for the aggregate metric reconciliation.
+7. Existing `select_columns` and `drop_columns` are not considered for the aggregate metric reconciliation.
-7. Even though the user provides the `select_columns` and `drop_columns`, those are not considered.
+8. Even though the user provides the `select_columns` and `drop_columns`, those are not considered.
+9. If Transformations are defined, those are applied to both the “aggregate columns” and “group by columns”.

 [[back to top](#remorph-aggregates-reconciliation)]